IDCrypticore/VirtualROV/README.md

 $ ./udp-receive.py \

 To receive the stream through VLC: \
+  Changing the IP-address in the sdp is necessary. \
 $ udp -v udp-to-vlc.sdp

 To record the UDP stream: \